-Pre-boot Behavior Warning and Errors Enables or disables the action to be taken when a warning or error is encountered.
+Pre-boot Behavior Adapter Warnings Enable Adapter Warnings Enables or disables the computer to display adapter warning messages when adapters with too little power capacity are detected.
+By default, the option is enabled.
+Warning and Errors Enables or disables the action to be taken when a warning or error is encountered.
 By default, the Prompt on Warnings and Errors option is enabled.
-It stops, prompts, and waits for user input when warnings or errors are detected. (i) NOTE: Errors deemed critical to the operation of the computer hardware will always halt the computer.
+It stops, prompts, and waits for user input when warnings or errors are detected. () NOTE: Errors deemed critical to the operation of the computer hardware will always halt the computer.